IACR/latex-submit/README.md

 * the original submission date prior to review
 * the acceptance date.

-These fields will be authenticated with an HMAC in the URL.
-For a paper ID of `xyz`, the server will store data for this upload in the directory `webapp/data/xyz`.
+When the submission server forwards the author to at GET at /submit, the fields will be included as URL parameters, and include an HMAC To authenticate the payload.
+For paper ID of `xyz`, the server will store data for this upload in the directory `webapp/data/xyz`.
 For this reason, the `paperid` must be "directory-safe" using only characters [-.a-z0-9].
 The `paperid` is assumed to be globally unique and is assigned by the workflow prior to it being received by this server (e.g., by hotcrp).

 We don't store every version that is uploaded, but we store potentially three versions: